In the meantime, it's Review Rednesday! And this week we're reviewing Waiting for Spring 8! Spoilers ahead!

 Oh!
 And her reaction when she finds out that Mitsuki is uncertain because of Aya!
 Oh I wish we could have translated that better.
 Really, the best sentiment, we felt, would have been, "You lucky son of a..."
 But Mitsuki identifies as a girl, so it just didn't seem like we could get away with it.
 Not to mention that it doesn't quite work if it trails off, and I wasn't sure we want to add the swear word.
 Now you could say that we could have just used the swear word without the "son of a" part, but just say it in your head and ask yourself which one is better.
 If you still think it doesn't need a "son of a," then we'll just have to agree to disagree.
 Anyway, the main feeling behind what Reina said is that Mitsuki's problem is one that many people only wish they had...and now that I think of it, "I wish I had your problems"...still wouldn't have worked, because Reina isn't interested in the guys romantically, and also it just doesn't sound as indignant.

 But the important thing is that Mitsuki went to Towa's house, where we learn he has a cat!
 I mean...we learn that he's an orphan, the poor guy.
 I'm just so astounded by the emotional maturity of characters in Dessert manga.
 Mitsuki is so sorry to have asked about Towa's parents, but he's like, "It's okay.
 I've already gone through the necessary emotional processing."
 I guess back when we first started getting into manga, it was all about the angst and how can we give the characters as painful a background as possible.
 So when you see things like this it's like, "Oh.
 Well, I'm glad you've adjusted."
-And I also appreciate that they didn't just brush it off, but they pointed out that it was
+And I also appreciate that they didn't just brush it off, but they pointed out that it was hard for him.

 I think the only other important things before Aya showed up are that we met Rentaro, who's a little punk, and we find out that Towa loves Mitsuki SO much that he's not sure he can wait to date her until after he leaves the basketball team.
 It's so cute.
 Towa and Mitsuki are so cute together.